CsoundQt/CsoundQt/BUILDING.md

 	$ qmake qcs.pro
 	$ make

-On UNIX systems you can install CsoundQt system wide, including desktop file, icon and mimetypes for Csound files (from version 0.9.2 on) with the command
+On UNIX systems you can install CsoundQt system wide, including desktop file, icon and mimetypes for Csound files (from version 0.9.2 on) after that with the command

     $ sudo make install